 Settlement value is essentially based on what a jury would award you for what you went through because of your injury.
 That number is the sum of your pain, your suffering, your bills, and your lost wages.
 Using a formula would not capture the details of each individual person’s case.

 When insurance companies use formulas, such as when they say, "we are offering $50,000 more than the special damages," or, "this offer is 2.8 times the medical bills plus lost wages,” this is nonsense.
 This is not how car accident settlements are calculated.
-It is likely they are not taking into account what a fair settlement compensation payout might be.
+It is likely the insurance company is not taking into account what a fair settlement compensation payout might be.
 They want to pay as little as possible.

 Below, we explain just how accident lawsuits get a settlement value.
 If you want to discuss your Maryland car accident claim with us at no charge, call 800-553-8082, or contact us online.

 Our goal in any accident case is to obtain the best possible settlement for their client.
 Typically, that means maximizing the monetary value of the case and reducing the medical liens and bills as much as possible.